Personal Injury Attorneys Fighting for Injured Consumers in The Tampa, Clearwater and St. Petersburg, FL Areas

 - Software glitch

 - Lack of appropriate safeguards

-When investigating an injury that involved heavy machinery, there are many facets of the case we will assess.
+When investigating an injury that involved heavy machinery, there are many facets of the case our product liability attorneys will assess.
 For example, was the machine properly inspected?
 Did it have the necessary safeguards in place to protect the operator?
 Were the surrounding conditions up to code?
 Were the operational instructions properly presented and carefully explained to the worker?
 Was the operator provided the proper clothing and safety equipment to prevent an injury?
-These are all important questions that must be explored when handling an injury cases that involve heavy machinery or equipment.
+These are all important questions that must be explored when handling injury cases that involve heavy machinery or equipment.

 Dangerous Medications and Medical Products

 Our firm is also highly experienced in handling cases involving unsafe medical devices and medications.These product liability cases are different from medical malpractice cases where a physician made an error that resulted in an injury.
 With a product liability case, we investigate the manufacturer of the medication or device to make a determination of who or what corporation was at-fault for an injury.
 For example, we fought on behalf of a client who was severely injured by a piece of surgical equipment.
 What was supposed to be a relatively simple medical procedure resulted in permanent paralysis to an entire side of our client’s body.
 It was up to us to investigate and obtain forensic evidence, which identified a fault in the design of the medical equipment used.
 While we could not restore our client’s health, we were able to force the responsible parties to provide financial reimbursement that would adequately pay for a lifetime of care.